AshuAhlawat/Doer/README.md

 - implement sort as model
 - can edit their default sort in profile page
-- implement search/filter/sort on entries/models
+- implement search/filter/sort on all entries/groupings
 - trash feature